Is The Benefits of Fish Oil Supplements Still Relevant?

 Omega 3 is Good for the Heart

 One of the health benefits of fish oil supplements is it makes you less susceptible to cardiovascular diseases (CVD).
-Omega 3 fatty acids makes you less vulnerable to heart arrhythmias and heart related conditions, and omega 3 also reduces bad cholesterol (LDL) while increasing good cholesterol (HDL).
+Omega 3 fatty acids make you less vulnerable to heart arrhythmias and heart-related conditions, and omega 3 also reduces bad cholesterol (LDL) while increasing good cholesterol (HDL).

 Treating Alzheimer’s disease

 Another of the benefits of fish oil dietary supplements is they can be used in treating Alzheimer’s.
 Extensive research at the Louisiana State University demonstrated that fatty acids can be used to treat the condition, and this is due to the high levels of EPA and DHA it contains.
 The findings at Louisiana University were echoed in studies done at UCLA, which showed its potential as a treatment for the disease.

 If you check what fish oil supplements good for don’t be surprised if you see that it is used for treating eye problems and disorders.
 According to several researchers, there’s evidence proving that eye disorders, especially those brought about by aging, can be remedied by omega 3 fatty acids.